crealityexperts/UltimakerCuraScripts/README.md

 ![Thumbnail Plugin](doc/ThumbnailParam.png)

-Finally close the dialog.
+Finally, close the dialog.

-## Slice your
+## Slice your file

 Slice your object and save to SD card.